A liturgical resource of the Catholic Archdiocese of Melbourne

 Symbols and images

 In the Scriptures, the desert or the wilderness is a place of great deprivation and hardship.
-We sometimes hear of people undergoing a ‘dark night of the soul’ or a ‘desert experience’.
-It can be a time of testing.
-Often these experiences, however, lead to a new understanding of God or a renewed faith, in much the same way that God led God’s people through the wilderness to the Promised Land.
+We sometimes hear about people undergoing a ‘dark night of the soul’ or a ‘desert experience’.
+Such experiences can be a time of testing.
+However, these experiences often lead to a new understanding of God or a renewed faith, in much the same way that God's people experienced when he led them through the wilderness to the Promised Land.

 Living the Word